gcba-iris/iris-tech-docs/docs/architecture/overview.md

 #### Headers

 Each header in a raw data packet defines a **data flow**.
 And each data flow is put together by stacking components on a pipeline.
-It's a lot like Gulpfiles, with data flows taking the place of tasks, and components that of Gulp plugins.
+It is akin to the request/response cycle in a regular web application.
+A single data flow is made up of two phases:

+##### Input flow

+Represents the path a piece of raw data takes from the device to a single handler.
+Input hooks are executed along the way.

+##### Output flow

+The response making its way back to the same device.
+Output hooks are executed along the way.
+This flow is dependent on the existence of a response; if the handler generates no response, the input flow is all there is.

 #### Parsers